 In 2017, PCC released the all-new PCC eRx.
 Since that time, PCC has rolled out dozens of updates, medication adjustments, and fixes to bugs that you helped us find.

-Below is a summary of the PCC eRx updates and fixes that arrived on your system during the PCC 8.1-8.4 release cycles.
+Below is a summary of the PCC eRx updates and fixes.
 In addition to the issues noted below, our PCC eRx partner (First DataBank) continues to optimize and improve their library of drugs, dosing statements, and pharmacies.

 PCC’s eRx team continues to monitor and troubleshoot errors, large and small, and we will update this article to reflect the latest news.
 If you are experiencing any issues with PCC eRx, chat with your client advocate and let us know!